JuliaPluto/HypertextLiteral.jl/README.md

-So that we could distinguish between regular strings and strings that are meant to be hypertext, we define the type `HTL` which is an array containing `String` values which are assumed to be valid hypertext, and any objects are [Multimedia.showable][showable] as `"text/html"`.
+So that we could distinguish between regular strings and strings that are meant to be hypertext, we define the type `HTL` which is an array containing `String` values, which are assumed to be valid hypertext, and objects that are [Multimedia.showable][showable] as `"text/html"`.

     htl"<span>Hello World!</span>"
     #-> HTL("<span>Hello World!</span>")